cofonseca/MBTA-CR-Tracker/README.md

 # What's Next?
 Here are my upcoming plans to improve this app:
-- Need a way to handle multiple trains traveling on the same line in the same direction at the same time.
-- I'd like to show each train's progress on the map as it moves along its route.
+- I'd like to show each train's progress on the map as it moves along its route, including a line from the source station to the destination station.
-- Need to clean up the Maps page.
-The code is a mess.
-- Better error handling!
-- A pin should be dropped on the map at the train's location, rather than just centering the map on the train's coordinates.
+- If a user selects a sub-line, such as Stoughton (Which is actually part of the Providence line according to the API), it still shows Providence trains.
+- When browsing all trains, they all show up in one massive list.
+This should be better organized.

 # Addional Notes
 I am not interested in any contributions at this time.
 This is strictly a personal project.